 I lay there the third night of our stay, the sixth anniversary of my marriage to my husband, who now had to attend to our family vehicle that wouldn’t start…for what felt like at least the 50th time since having it less than a year.

-From my hospital bed, bleary-eyed from lack of sleep and from tears of searing physical and emotional pain I simply asked God, “Why?”
+From my hospital bed similar to these home healthcare hospital beds, bleary-eyed from lack of sleep and from tears of searing physical and emotional pain I simply asked God, “Why?”

 Nothing had gone according to plan.
 One thing after another had unraveled before my eyes.
 I felt slighted.
 After this terrible year, I felt like I couldn’t get a single win.